 Create a Memory Boosting Menu

-So often we hear about meals to help you lose weight, lower cholesterol or promote heart health, but rarely do we discuss the plentitude of foods available to help you naturally improve your memory.
-The foods you put into your body directly affects the functionality of each of your organs, so it is especially important to keep your brain – the most complex organ – well nourished.
+So often we hear about meals to help you lose weight, lower cholesterol or promote heart health.
+Although, rarely do we discuss the plentitude of foods available to help you naturally improve your memory.
+The foods you put into your body directly affects the functionality of each of your organs.
+So it is especially important to keep your brain – the most complex organ – well nourished.

 Whether you’re in the mood for something sweet or savory, there are a number of ways to incorporate “brain food” into your meal rotation.
-The Omega-3 fatty acids in fish such as tuna and salmon work to build cell membranes and promote healthy brain cell growth.
-Dark berries like blackberries and cherries are rich in antioxidants called anthocyanins and flavonoids, both of which reduce brain inflammation and improve cognitive function.
+The Omega-3 fatty acids in fish such as tuna and salmon work to build cell membranes.
+Furthermore, promote healthy brain cell growth.
+Dark berries like blackberries and cherries are rich in antioxidants called anthocyanins and flavonoids.
+Both of which reduce brain inflammation and improve cognitive function.
 For those with a family history of Alzheimer’s, research has shown turmeric and its active compound curcurmin can help clear the amyloid plaques in the brain associated with the disease.

 Keep Your Brain Hydrated

-Fueling your brain isn’t solely reliant the foods you eat, it’s also the fluids you drink and how often you drink them.
-An overwhelming 73% of your brain is comprised of water, and as little as 2% dehydration can have an adverse affect on your recall, attention and overall cognitive function.
+Fueling your brain isn’t solely reliant the foods you eat.
+It’s also the fluids you drink and how often you drink them.
+An overwhelming 73% of your brain is comprised of water.
+In addition, as little as 2% dehydration can have an adverse affect on your recall, attention and overall cognitive function.

 Is It Time To Naturally Improve Your Memory?

 The answer is yes: the time is always right to start improving your memory!
-Your memories serve as as internal manual for your skill sets, life lessons and prior experiences, and it’s never too soon to ensure they are preserved.
-Whether or not you feel as though your recall has begun to slip, integrating these memory boosting tricks into your lifestyle will help improve your mental sharpness and allow you to store new memories in the years to come.
+Your memories serve as as internal manual for your skill sets.
+Life lessons and prior experiences.
+However, it’s never too soon to ensure they are preserved.
+Whether or not you feel as though your recall has begun to slip, integrating these memory boosting tricks into your lifestyle.
+Therefore, it will help improve your mental sharpness and allow you to store new memories in the years to come.